-The Koop Award for Outstanding Achievement in the Broadcast Curriculum' The Mosser Award for Outstanding Achievement in the Mass Communication Curriculum
+The Koop Award for Outstanding Achievement in the Broadcast Curriculum goes to a senior who has excelled in the area of broadcast in an outstanding manner.

+The Mosser Award for Outstanding Achievement in the Mass Communication Curriculum goes to a senior who has excelled in the area of mass communication in an outstanding manner.

-The Mary A. Hamilton Woman of Promise Award recognizes the journalism and mass communication female student whose achievements during her undergraduate years point to success in her future endeavors.
+The Mary A. Hamilton Woman of Promise Award recognizes the Jandoli School of Journalism and Mass Communication female student who has excelled in and out of the classroom, set an example for peers and demonstrated great promise for success in future endeavors.

-The Buffalo News Award is presented to a J/MC senior who, in the judgment of the faculty, shows aptitude and/or potential for entrepreneurial reporting.
+The Buffalo News Award is presented to a journalism and mass communication senior who, in the judgment of the faculty, shows aptitude and/or potential for entrepreneurial reporting.
 A monetary award is also given by the Buffalo News.

-The Father Cornelius Welch Award for Achievement in Photography
+The Father Cornelius Welch Award for Achievement in Photography goes to a senior who has excelled in achievements in photography.